lamadaemon/phigros-save-manager/README.md

 ## CLI Usage

-phigros-save-manager provides a useful CLI to easily reset chapter 8, backup your cloud save, and other utilities.
+phigros-save-manager provides a useful CLI to easily reset chapter 8, backup your cloud save, and other debug utilities.

 You can use the following command to get detialed subcommand explaination.